Any evolution in technology means a change in customers’ mindsets, and people are more open to automation than ever before

 The current AI goals

-AI that understands your customers.
+- AI that understands your customers.
 Organizing large amounts of data including calls, emails, etc, in a way that makes sense.
 Through data collection, AI can figure out how customers will ask questions.
-They can teach VAs to identify how customers speak, enabling them to communicate at a human level.
+This capability has been enhanced by generative AI that uses large language models (LLMs) to instantly start emulating things like brand tone of voice and much more.
+Through automation, a bot can identify how customers speak, enabling it to communicate at a more human level.

-A platform that fits your process.
-With personalized solutions, conversations have many endpoints, and VAs will need to be apt in all responses.
+- A platform that fits your process.
+With personalized solutions, conversations have many endpoints, and bots will need to be apt in all responses.

 How will AI benefit customer support agents?